paradisetechsoftsolutions/Kubernetes_setup/README.md

 ![1 3](https://user-images.githubusercontent.com/39157936/59428281-6fe30480-8dfa-11e9-9b2f-848ce1dd15e9.png)
 </br>
 </br>
-Now go to the ‘hosts’ file on both the master and node and add an entry specifying their respective IP addresses along with their names ‘kmaster’ and ‘knode’.
+Now go to the <strong>‘hosts’</strong> file on both the master and node and add an entry specifying their respective IP addresses along with their names <strong>‘kmaster’</strong> and <strong>‘knode’</strong>.
 This is used for referencing them in the cluster.
 It should look like the below screenshot on both the machines. </br>
 <strong># nano /etc/hosts </strong></br>

 </br>